 Eddy was a leading voice in responding to the needs of local, small businesses when COVID hit.
 He helped provide city-funded emergency grants to small businesses and put a moratorium on the interruption of utility services and housing and commercial evictions.

 Now, Eddy is advocating for the equitable and efficient distribution of the COVID vaccine as supplies become available.
 The sooner we can get the most vulnerable community members vaccinated, the sooner small businesses can return to operating at full capacity and kids can get back to in-person school.

 Recognizing that we still have a long road ahead of us, Eddy is also creating a taskforce to include Gresham’s most impacted communities, service providers, local business, and government to design a recovery strategy that includes all our residents.

-Parks add value to nearby homes, and parks provide opportunities for outdoor recreation and enjoyment in public spaces that everyone can access for free.
-Eddy is leading the way to create a parks and recreation district in Gresham and potentially East Multnomah County.
-The effort would provide more parks and recreation in every part of the city.
+Eddy is leading the way to create a parks and recreation district in Gresham to provide more parks and recreation in every part of the city.

 If you would like to be considered for any of the city boards, commissions or a future task force, please fill out this form and select “serve on a public board or commission.”
 Our staff will be back in touch to learn more about your interests!